 2. Advocating for patients: Because introverts typically feel an intense sense of social justice, being a utilization review nurse can work well for their personalities because these nurses are often tasked with analyzing and advocating for more appropriate care plans.

 1. Large social interaction circle: Utilization review nurses can find themselves communicating and interacting with many people, which often makes introverts feel uncomfortable.

-If you’re ready to find a job as a UR nurse check out some of the nurse utilization review job postings on Monster.com.
+➡️ If you’re ready to find a job as a UR nurse check out some of the nurse utilization review job postings on our nursing job board.

 6. Telephone triage nurse

 The specialty of telephone triage, or ‘telehealth’ nurse, is a newer specialty within nursing.
 These nurses provide care by speaking with patients over the phone or over the internet via a webcam.

 They work remotely, discussing health issues experienced by patients, assessing and evaluating their symptoms, and providing them with medical counsel.

 Because telehealth or telephone triage nursing is remote, this field of nursing can be performed literally from anywhere in the world that the necessary technology exists.

 Telephone triage nurses have grown exponentially since their inception in the past decade or so, due not only to the cost-effectiveness for both patients and healthcare organizations but also the convenience (source).

 How does being a telephone triage nurse measure up for an introvert?